 Hundreds of millions of people have attained modern energy access over the last two decades, especially in China and India.
 Rapid economic development in several developing countries, increasing urbanisation and ongoing energy access programmes have been important factors in this achievement.
-Despite this, in a world where the total population grows persistently, in 2011, nearly 1.3 billion people did not have access to electricity, close to one-fifth of the global population.
-Twice as many, more than 2.6 billion people, relied on the traditional use of biomass for cooking (Table 1).

 Access to electricity

-Traditional use of biomass for cooking
+Traditional use of solid biomass for cooking